liquid-labs/Liquid-Labs/policy/host/procedures/Host Change Control Procedure.md

 In addition:

-*  May coordinate with the [Host Change Control Procedure](../../host/procedures/Host%20Change%20Control%20Procedure.md).
+*  May coordinate with the [Network Change Control Procedure](../../network/procedures/Network%20Change%20Control%20Procedure.md).

 ## Procedure